- Understanding basic terms and concepts is a must before considering options.

 Options are a very complex investment strategy with many moving parts.

-Options are not suitable for all investors.
+Options are not appropriate for all investors.

 Supporting documentation is available upon request.